Mirza-Glitch/markitdown-js/README.md

 // }
 ```

-The original Microsoft's [Markitdown](https://github.com/microsoft/markitdown) library uses Llm instance to get the description of the image and audio transcript, where you'd need to pass the llm client and llm model instance to the constructor.
+The original Microsoft's [Markitdown](https://github.com/microsoft/markitdown) library uses Llm instance to get the description of the image, where you'd need to pass the llm client and llm model instance to the constructor.
 The library expects Llm instance to respond just like OpenAI's `createChatCompletion` response.

 You may sometimes need to use your custom Llm client and model instance. to overcome this issue, markitdown-js takes a llmCall function as an option to the constructor which is used to get the description of the image and audio transcript.